thnak/yolov7-rknn/README.md

 # yolov7-rknn
- Running your yolov7 object detection with rknn devices
+ Running your yolov7 object detection with rknn devices(only available with linux)